-- 20. The status of Recommendation 15 is exactly as was noted in the third follow-up report.
+- 12. The status of Recommendation 15 is exactly as was noted in the third follow-up report.
 The CBS directives of 2012 are relevant and the third follow-up report has already provided an analysis of the enforceability of the CBS' directives.
 Suriname was rated NC and the Assessors had noted seven (7) shortcomings for which there were no 'general enforceable requirements'.
 Directive X paragraphs a-e of the 2012 directives has subsumed all of these shortcomings with the exception of the requirement that the internal audit function be adequately resourced.
 Once this apparent issue has been addressed by Suriname this Recommendation would be closed.
-As an update Suriname reported that new directives regarding internal audits are expected to come into effect before the end of 2014.
-This Recommendation is outstanding. - 21.
+As an update Suriname reported that new directives regarding internal audits are expected to come into effect on April 1, 2015.
+This Recommendation is outstanding. - 13.
 For Recommendation 16, the third follow-up report (Suriname 3rd Follow-up Report), lists the action already taken by Suriname to fix the shortcomings noted by the Assessors.
 The open gap here continues to be in relation to the non-issuing of guidelines by the Gaming Supervision and Control Institute, insofar as gaming providers are involved.
+This

-This Recommendation has been significantly addressed and will be fully closed once the said guidelines have been issued. - 22.
-For Recommendation 21, Suriname previously pointed to Art.4 sub f and art.10 sub 1a of the WID act (S.B 2012 no.134).
+Recommendation has been significantly addressed and will be fully closed once the said guidelines have been issued.

+14. For Recommendation 21, Suriname previously pointed to Art.4 sub f and art.10 sub 1a of the WID act (S.B 2012 no.134).
 It is noted that paragraphs 51 and 52 of the 3rd follow-up report contains detailed analyses of these same provisions which have in fact had a positive impact on Suriname's implementation of Rec.
 21. This Recommendation was kept open because the legislation appeared to be deficient in the requirement for effective measures to be in place to ensure that financial institutions are advised of concerns about weaknesses in the AML/CFT systems of other countries.
 Another apparent deficiency is the lack of an ability/requirement to apply counter measures on countries which do not appropriately apply the FATF Recommendations.
 Suriname has now pointed to Annex A of the SDIUT which advises banking, credit, and security institutions and investment companies of some 'objective indicator' of ML and TF.
 Here transactions with legal persons in countries or jurisdictions that do not or do not sufficiently meet the internationally accepted standards in the field of the prevention and the fight against money laundering and terrorist financing has been flagged as such.
 The particularization of objective indicators does not amount to the advice on concerns about weaknesses in the AML/CFT systems of other countries and the apparent lack of an ability/requirement to apply counter measures on countries which do not appropriately apply the FATF Recommendations.
-This Recommendation remains outstanding. - 23.
-Relative to Recommendations 37 and 38 the recommended cures are exactly the same.
-The Examiners made two (2) recommendations intended as cures for the deficiencies they discerned in the MER.
-The recommended actions and Suriname's progress at implementing them are detailed below:
+For this period Suriname is reporting that an Act to amend art.4f and 10 of the WID act regarding special attention to high risk countries has been prepared and will be forwarded to the Council of Ministers.
+Additionally amended CBS AML/CFT regulations have been discussed with the Bankers Association and will come in effect on April 1st 2015.
+This Recommendation remains outstanding.